Gregory Steiner, D.D.S., M.S.

 Eventually turning his interests back to dentistry, Dr. Steiner founded Steiner Laboratories, one of the few companies currently applying tissue engineering principals to the field of bone regeneration.
 In 2006, Steiner Laboratories received FDA approval for its line of bone grafts.
 Today, Steiner Laboratories is active in the development of innovative bone grafting materials and surgical therapies to solve some of dentistry’s most challenging problems.
 At this time, Dr. Steiner splits his time acting as CEO of Steiner Laboratories in Honolulu, Hawaii, and practicing periodontics and dental implants at Blue Oak Dental Roseville.

-B.S. – Fullerton College
+A.A – Fullerton College

 D.D.S. – UCLA School of Dentistry